jiangyc2024/NumCSE/Assignments/Deployment/HOW_TO_DEPLOY.md

     - code between multiline comments is not escaped, must compile with latex
     - TODO: escape code

-# mark solution-only code within:
+# Mark solution-only code within:

     ```
     #if SOLUTION